ralfonso-directnic/autoxtrabackup/README.md

 Installation
 ------------
-Copy autoxtrabackup.config to /etc/default/autoxtrabackup and edit the settings
-This is not mandatory, but recommended.
+Copy autoxtrabackup.config to /etc/backup/autoxtrabackup_$HOST and edit the settings This is not mandatory, but recommended.
 You can also set the settings in the script directly.
 Copy autoxtrabackup.sh to /usr/local/bin/autoxtrabackup
 Make it executable, and set a cronjob

+For the config you use the named $HOST by runnion autoxtrabackup foo which maps to the config for /etc/backup/autoxtrabackup_foo

+In this way you can create multiple backups

 The script does not provide standard output.
 Check /tmp/backuplog